Travelling with Pets

-- Example 1: Los Angeles Taipei-Taipei London (prohibited due to the Taipei/London sector).
+- Example 1: Los Angeles Taipei-Taipei London (cannot accept due to the Taipei/London sector).

-- Example 2: Los Angeles Taipei-Taipei Manila (prohibited due to stop in Manila).
+- Example 2: Los Angeles Taipei-Taipei Manila (cannot accept due to a stop in Manila).

-- Taipei-Paris (and vice versa) is acceptable during the non-embargo period as it is a direct flight.
+- Taipei-Paris V.V. is acceptable during the non-embargo period due to direct flights.

-- For countries that are not listed above, the embargo periods are from April to November for the Northern Hemisphere and from October to March for the Southern Hemisphere every year.
+- For countries not listed above, the embargo periods are from April to November for the Northern Hemisphere and from October to March for the Southern Hemisphere every year.

 - American Pit Bull (Terrier)